cloudoperators/greenhouse/docs/user-guides/plugin/lifecycle.md

 ## What is Plugin Lifecycle Management (LCM)?

 When we are talking about Plugin LCM we refer to the active maintenance phase of software provided as Greenhouse Plugins.
-This includes tasks as:
+This includes tasks such as:

 - Bug fixing
 - Feature shipping